-The Commission did not usurp Congress's power to determine whether or when favorable legal changes should be made retroactive, which would entail applying-not merely considering-a favorable change.
+The Commission did not usurp Congress's power to determine whether or when favorable legal changes should be made retroactive, which would entail applying not merely considering-a favorable change.
 At most, § 1B1.13(b)(6) permits judges, in narrow and limited circumstances, to consider a change in the law as one of many factors relevant to deciding whether extraordinary and compelling reasons for a sentence reduction exist.
 Not every legal change makes the cut, nor is any particular change available to every defendant.
 Instead, § 1B1.13(b)(6) only concerns changes that produce grossly disparate and unusually long sentences.
 See United States v.
 Ware, 720 F. Supp.
 3d 1351, 1361 (N.D.
 Ga.
 2024) ("Based on individualized circumstances and when other prerequisites have been satisfied, the Court has the discretion to determine if an unusually long sentence (such as, but not limited to, if a change in law later created a 'gross disparity' between the defendant's sentence and a similarly situated defendant in the present day) can be modified.").
-"Congress's judgment" against "automatic vacatur and resentencing of an entire class of sentences . . . is not sullied by a district court's determination, on a case-by-case basis, that a particular defendant has presented an extraordinary and compelling reason due to his idiosyncratic circumstances," United States v.
+"Congress's judgment" against "automatic vacatur and resentencing of an entire class of sentences ... is not sullied by a district court's determination, on a case-by-case basis, that a particular defendant has presented an extraordinary and compelling reason due to his idiosyncratic circumstances," United States v.
 Ruvalcaba, 26 F.4th 14, 27 (1st Cir.
 2022), including-in certain defined instances-serving an "unusually long" sentence that represents a "gross disparity" compared to sentences meted out after a relevant law changed.
 U.S.S.G. § 1B1.13(b)(6).

 ^{4.} The Third Circuit only considered § 1B1.13(b)(6) "as applied to the [FSA]'s modification of § 924(c)," and did "not suggest[] that a change in law could never be considered in the compassionate release eligibility context."
-Pet.
-App.
-30a-31a.
-This limitation is important, but the decision still warrants review given its consequences and the risks of extending its erroneous reasoning.
+Rutherford, 120 F.4th at 377 n.23.
+This limitation is important, but review remains warranted given the consequences of the precedent and the risks of extending it.